Should you breastfeed or bottlefeed twins?

 I think Dads should be big fans of breastfeeding.
 Why?

-• You don’t have to do anything.
+• You don’t have to do much.
 Unless your wife pumps milk to be served later, you aren’t going to be feeding any babies.

 • You don’t have to buy baby formula and thus you save tons of cash